Gibberlings3/Morpheus562-s-Kitpack/README.md

 ### Dragoon

-Dragoons are heavily armored warriors who dedicate their lives to the use of polearm weapons (quarterstaff, spear, and halberd).
-These warriors focus on keeping their enemies at long reach while maneuvering around the battlefield at the expense of their own protection.
+Dragoons are warriors who dedicate their lives to the use of polearm weapons (quarterstaff, spear, and halberd).
+These warriors focus on keeping their enemies at long reach while quickly maneuvering around the battlefield.

 Advantages:
 - Moves 2 points faster than other characters.